-“The Twelve Poems of Christmas” books by Carol Ann Duffy – volumes I to IX available.
+“The Twelve Poems of Christmas” books by Carol Ann Duffy – volumes I to VIII available.
 Also look for Duffy’s other festive poetry books (perfect sizes for stockings) such as “The Wren Boys”.

 Cupcake Design Cake Tester – a prick test for baking.

 Lick the Spoon Chilli Hot Chocolate Spoons in Dark Chocolate – melt into hot brews to make them hotter.

 Chocolate & Love ‘Filthy Rich’ Chocolate Bar – packaging reads: “for every bar we plant a tree.”

 “The John Rutter Christmas Album” – Mr. Christmas delivers beautiful carols.
 He has several festive albums from which to choose and we believe every Christmas fan should have at least one.

 Harvey Nichols Surfers or Relish Girls Mugs – make a girl’s day…make the boys happy.

 Enid Blyton Comedy Books – like “Five Give Up The Booze”.
 If you liked the “Five Go Mad…” TV series, you’ll probably engage with this collection of amusing Blyton-esque takes on modern issues.
 There’s even one on Brexit.